 Consistently on the cutting edge, Driftwood is one of the leaders of BC’s craft beer industry.

-Part of a trio of breweries that kicked off the craft beer revolution in BC in 1984, VI Brewing is still going strong today.
+Part of a trio of breweries that kicked off the craft beer revolution in BC in 1984, VIB is still going strong today.

 Victoria is a hub of activity 365 days of the year.
 The summer months bring Great Canadian Beer Festival, Rifflandia and Phillips Backyard Weekender while the winter months offer up a plethora of events all across the city!